AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 Excluding certain packages
 ##########################

 Some packages declare dependencies that are not necessarily required to run the software.
-The :code:`.yml` format allow overriding these by pretending that the packages are installed already.
-To exclude these dependencies (and any dependencies they would otherwise pull in), the packages have to be added to the :code:`exclude` key in the :code:`ingredients` section:
+The ``.yml`` format allow overriding these by pretending that the packages are installed already.
+To exclude these dependencies (and any dependencies they would otherwise pull in), the packages have to be added to the ``exclude`` key in the ``ingredients`` section:

 .. code-block:: yaml